Coen-Donk/Semester-3-software/README.md

 ### 2. You use software tooling and methodology that continuously monitors and improve the software quality during software development.

+For this learning outcome I've designed Unit testing inside my Web Socket application to ensure that the methods are all working correctly, as well as the connections.
+To ensure I've tested everything I gave myself the requirement to have a minimum of 90% Test coverage.

 ### 3. You choose and implement the most suitable agile software development method for your software project.

 A report over my knowledges of agile working can be seen here: